 In addition to logistics, accounting and payment processing are also relevant for Amazon fulfillment.
 In a service called Fulfillment by Amazon, the company combines these three services for its dealers.

-VAT Registration in Italy
+Register for VAT in Italy

-VAT Returns in Italy
+Submit VAT Return in Italy

 The detailed workflow in the Warehouses